CogBrainHealthLab/FCtools/README.md

-Visualizing brain connectivity
+FCtools: Visualizing brain connectivity
 ================
 Cognitive and Brain Health Laboratory
 2023-12-11

 ### **1. Introduction**

-This R markdown document will show you how to generate connectograms and chord diagrams to illustrate your brain connectivity-related results, both SC and FC.
+This readme will show you how to generate connectograms and chord diagrams to illustrate your brain connectivity-related results, both SC and FC.
 Currently, in our neuroimaging database, we have connectivity data that are derived from different atlas parcellation schemes, as a result, the lengths of the input vectors (N x N FC/SC matrix stringed out into a single vector) are contingent upon the atlas parcellation schemes used.
-Previously, I had written out many R codes/markdown documents to deal with these different parcellation schemes, which have been somewhat confusing and messy.

-To this end, I decided to implement a unified approach to generate these figures, regardless of the parcellation schemes used to generate the FC/SC matrices.
-This approach is also a lot simpler and cleaner because most of the code is placed in the cloud (i.e., github) and you will only need to enter one line of code to generate the figures

 ### **2. Connectogram**